 - Send out a press release for a major event for your school

 Parents United will be developing a training for parents and the media.
-If you’d like to be kept aware of this, contact us here:
+If you’d like to be kept aware of this, sign up for our email list.

 Giving testimony is time consuming but it is also the place where elected and District officials get to hear formal testimony on the public record.
 Here are a few tips: